Notting Hill: Portobello Road

 Portobello Road runs almost the entire length of Notting Hill from north to south.
 It runs parallel to Ladbroke Grove.
 It contains Portobello Road Market, one of London's best known markets, containing an antique section and second-hand, fruit and veg and clothing stalls.
 The road was originally a lane leading to Portobello Farm in the north of Notting Hill.

 Westbourne Grove

 Westbourne Grove is a retail road running across Notting Hill from Kensington Park Road in the west to Queensway in the east, crossing over Portobello Road.
 It was noted as "fashionable" and "up-and-coming" from the 1990s since then it has attracted many designer label outlets as well as independent and chain retailers.

 The Notting Hill Carnival passes along the central part of Westbourne Grove.

 Westbourne Green

 Westbourne Green is the area in between Westbourne Park Station and Royal Oak Station and is made up of mainly residential roads with Westbourne Park Road running through the entire area to the east of Notting Hill.
-This area houses 2 very popular drinking establishments, 'The Cow' and 'The Westbourne' situated central to Westbourne Green.
 The Westbourne Green section of Notting Hill comes under Westminster City Council.

 The Notting Hill Carnival also passes through Westbourne Green up Chepstow Road and turns right onto Westbourne Grove.